infor-design/enterprise/README.md

   * `git pull`
   * `git rebase`
 You may need to merge some files.
 Follow your Git client's directions on properly merging the files, and recommit the changes.
-6. **Push your changes to your remote repository.**  Use `git push` to push your changes out to your branch on the Stash repository.
+6. **Push your changes to your remote repository.**  Use `git push` to push your changes out to your branch on the Bitbucket repository.
-7. **Open a pull request.**  Using the Stash website, navigate back to the [Main SoHo Xi Controls repository](http://git.infor.com/projects/SOHO/repos/controls), and click the *Pull Requests* link on the left sidebar.
+7. **Open a pull request.**  Using the Bitbucket website, navigate back to the [Main SoHo Xi Controls repository](http://git.infor.com/projects/SOHO/repos/controls), and click the *Pull Requests* link on the left sidebar.
 On the screen that follows, click the *Create a pull request* button.
 On the next screen, use the drop downs to select the Source/Destination repos (Yours and the Main repo, respectively).
 Review the files changed underneath, and click "Continue" when ready.
 On the screen that follows, you'll be presented with a textbox containing a combination of all your commits for this pull.
 Please organize the text accordingly, and list "Tim McConechy" as a reviewer before clicking "Submit".

-See additional information here on how to submit a [pull request](https://confluence.atlassian.com/display/STASH/Using+pull+requests+in+Stash)
+See additional information here on how to submit a [pull request](https://confluence.atlassian.com/display/Bitbucket/Using+pull+requests+in+Bitbucket)

 <a name="testing"></a>
 ### Testing and Quality Assurance